Twin to Twin Transfusion Syndrome (TTTS): Prevention and Complications

 - Findings of congestive heart failure in the recipient twin

-- Polyhydraminos (excess amniotic fluid) in the recipient twin
+- Polyhydramnios (excess amniotic fluid) in the recipient twin

-- Oligohydraminos (decreased or too little amniotic fluid) in the donor twin
+- Oligohydramnios (decreased or too little amniotic fluid) in the donor twin

 A mother whose twins have TTTS may experience:

-- Sensation of rapid growth of the womb
+- A sensation of the rapid growth of the womb

 - A uterus that measures large for dates